rails/rails/guides/source/constant_autoloading_and_reloading.md

 ```

 Our Rubyist instinct quickly sees some redundancy in there: If classes were
-defined in files matching their name, couldn't their loading maybe be automated
+defined in files matching their name, couldn't their loading be automated
 somehow?
 We could save scanning the file for dependencies, which is brittle.

 Moreover, `Kernel#require` loads files once, but development is much more smooth